dfristau/ristau_berton_huang_meneses_w207_final_project/README.md

       - Wav and MIDI combined

   - Exploratory Data Analysis : Distribution and Correlations
     - Link to <a href="https://colab.research.google.com/drive/1xwEuh2z3gEDekdTmc5qNzagcIhIRpBBl?authuser=1#scrollTo=qZgc6bu8FFVi"> Google Collab File </a> : This runs the EDA on larger files saved in google drive.
-Please contact Ziling Huang if you are a grader and need access to the google drive and the google collab file.
+Please contact Ziling Huang if you are a grader and need access to mount the google drive and the google collab file.
 Instructor Cornelia Ilin has been given access.
     - Exploratory Data Analysis.ipynb saved in github.
 You can view the same code here as well but some of the code only runs in google collab.
     - NPZ Data Exploration
     - WAV files Exploration